 We have started this year by getting into a little bit of a morning routine.
 I have always had my own routine but this year I’m trying to extend it to my kids.
 Our morning routine consists of course of getting up and getting ready for school.

 We do school four days a week.
-The BookShark curriculum we use is a four day schedule as well which was really fitting as we have done four days in the past and found it works best for us.
+There are a number of secular curricula that use a four-day schedule as well which was really fitting as we have done four days in the past and found it works best for us.

 Science and History

-We are rotating back and forth on science and history because that is just works best for us.
-One day a week for history – we might increase it later in the year; two days a week for science because we love hands on science and science experiments.
+We are rotating back and forth on science and history because that just works best for us.
+One day a week for history – we might increase it later in the year; two days a week for science because we love hands-on science and science experiments.